mozerpol/learningRISC-V/README.md

 | Source: *Elektronika Praktyczna 09.2019, p.
 109*  |

 The OP-IMM family allows code numbers in the range from -2048 to 2047.
 OP-IMM consists of 9 instructions corresponding to the OP, but mnemonics have the letter I.
 Instructions from the OP or OP-IMM family carry out operations directly on constants and registers, but assembly language for RISC-V supports the use of something like abbreviations.
 By the abbreviation I mean a mnemonic name for one or few instructions.
 For example `nop` instruction is equal `addi x0, x0, 0`. `nop` means do nothing.
-The developers of RISC-V have made a lot of pseudo-instructions.
+The developers of RISC-V have made a lot of pseudo instructions (it's correct name for this: *pseudo instruction*).
 It's much easier and cleaner write `nop` than `addi x0, x0, 0`.The most common used pseudo instructions are presented below:
 In English language:
 | ![pseudoinstructionsENG](https://user-images.githubusercontent.com/43972902/101987122-76259b80-3c92-11eb-9275-cc6081bfb4b1.png) |
 |:--:|